Wake Forest University logo

 School of Medicine

-Founded in 1902, clinically affiliated with Atrium Health Wake Forest Baptist, directing the education of about 1,800 students and fellows annually, and ranking highly in research funding.
+Founded in 1902, it educates about 1,800 students and fellows annually, clinically affiliated with Atrium Health Wake Forest Baptist, and ranks among the top third of American medical schools in NIH funding.

 🏫